Kong/kongponents/README.md

 Provide as much detail in the [prop definitions](https://vuejs.org/v2/style-guide/#Prop-definitions-essential) as possible to (1) make the code self-documenting and (2) enable Vue to warn developers if they are providing props to the Kongponent incorrectly.

 Use predicates in names of data properties or methods that return booleans.
 For example, use “isDisabled” and “hasBorder” instead of “disabled” and “border”.
-Avoid abbreviations unless they are commonly used acronyms, e.g. “Url”, “Http”.
+Avoid abbreviations unless they are commonly used acronyms, e.g. “isUrl”, “http”.

 ### Avoiding Dependencies